kibibyte/miscellaneous/README.md

 # find-most-frequest-phrases

 Index most frequent phrases from  text file

 # palindrome-checker

 Checks if given string is palindrome

-# timezone-converter
+# date-converter

-Convertes given date from one timnzone to another
+Convertes given date from one timezone to another